 THE IMPORTANCE OF NUTRITION IN THESE TRYING TIMES

-Food has proven to be a significant weapon and armour used by the body to fend against diseases.
+Food has proven to be a significant weapon and armor used by the body to fend against diseases.
 However, “too much” or “too little” can drastically change a person’s nutrition status over time.

 Malnutrition is a condition caused by deficiency, excess, or imbalance of caloric and nutrient supply, which makes a person more susceptible to illnesses and develop lifestyle-induced diseases, making them immunocompromised.